Former Lt.-Gov. David Onley set to be remembered Monday at state funeral

 Former Ontario Lt.-Gov. David Onley is set to be remembered at a state funeral next week.

-Morley Bedford Funeral Services says Onley will lie in state at the legislature on Saturday and Sunday, then a state funeral will be held at a church in Toronto on Monday.
+Morley Bedford Funeral Services says Onley will lie in state at the legislature on Jan.
+28 and Jan.
+29, then a state funeral will be held at a church in Toronto on the following Monday.

 The current lieutenant-governor announced Onley's death Saturday, saying he used his status as the province's first lieutenant-governor with a physical disability to raise awareness of and help break down barriers facing other disabled residents.